tiru-venkatesh/civic-ai/README.md

 ## 🌍 Overview

-**CivicIQ** is an AI-powered decision intelligence platform built to help governments, municipalities, and public administrators make smarter, faster, and more transparent decisions.
+**Civic** is an AI-powered decision intelligence platform built to help governments, municipalities, and public administrators make smarter, faster, and more transparent decisions.

-Instead of manually reviewing thousands of citizen complaints, reports, surveys, and civic datasets, CivicIQ uses Generative AI to summarize information, detect patterns, predict future risks, and recommend evidence-based policy actions—all from a unified dashboard.
+Instead of manually reviewing thousands of citizen complaints, reports, surveys, and civic datasets, Civic uses Generative AI to summarize information, detect patterns, predict future risks, and recommend evidence-based policy actions—all from a unified dashboard.

 ---